Energy-mass spectrum of Yang-Mills bosons is infinite and discrete: Classical dynamics of Yang-Mills fields

 If the constraint equations are satisfied at $t=0$, then, in view of the evolution system, they are satisfied for all $t$ automatically.
-Thus the \emph{1st order evolution system along with the constraint equations for Cauchy data is equivalent to the 2nd order Yang--Mills system}.
+Thus the \emph{1st order evolution system along with the constraint equations for Cauchy data is equivalent to the 2nd order Yang-Mills system}.
 Moreover the constraint equations are invariant under \emph{time independent} gauge transformations.
-As the bottom line, we have \begin{proposition} In the temporal gauge Yang-Mills fields $A$ are in one--one correspondence with their Cauchy data $(a,e)$ that have the gauge transversality property $\partial_a e=0$. \end{proposition}
+As the bottom line, we have \begin{proposition} In the temporal gauge Yang-Mills fields $A$ are in one-one correspondence with their gauge transversal Cauchy data $(a,e)$ satisfying the equation $\partial_a e=0$. \end{proposition}